 This is one of the more severe side effects of whey protein consumption and luckily, it is usually a problem reserved for those consuming excess amounts of protein powder on a regular basis.

 #4 – Osteoporosis

-However, this is not a scientifically proven Whey protein side effect and once again, it is more than likely a side effect that is only going to occur when an excess amount of protein is consumed.
+However, this is not a scientifically proven whey protein side effect and once again, it’s more than likely a side effect that is only going to occur when an excess amount of protein is consumed.

-Whey protein powder may have a number of side effects as listed above, but it is important to remember that Whey protein can also have a hugely beneficial and positive effect on your body.
-If you are trying to gain muscle mass and are regularly hitting the gym, it is likely that Whey protein will be hugely beneficial as part of your diet if consumed in the correct quantities at the right times of the day.
+Whey protein powder may have a number of side effects as listed above, but it’s important to remember that whey protein can also have a hugely beneficial and positive effect on your body.
+If you’re trying to gain muscle mass and are regularly hitting the gym, it’s likely that whey protein will be hugely beneficial as part of your diet if consumed in the correct quantities AND at the right times of the day.

-If you’re concerned about the health risks surrounding protein powders in general, then check out our blog post; Are protein shakes bad for you?
-This delves deeper and explores how protein powders could be causing a negative effect on your body, even if you don’t experience any of the side effects mentioned in this article.
+If you are still concerned about the health risks surrounding protein powders in general, you can also check out my blog post; Are protein shakes bad for you?
+I delve deeper and explore how protein powders could be causing a negative effect on your body, even if you you haven’t experienced any of the side effects mentioned above.